0-monty-0/SOC-Automation-Home-Lab/README.md

-# SOC-Automation-Home-Lab
+# SOC-Automation-Home-Lab-Project

+## Overview
-This project demonstrates a fully automated Security Operations Center (SOC) workflow that detects, enriches, and responds to security incidents.
-The lab integrates Wazuh for threat detection, Shuffle for automation, and TheHive for case management.

-The environment simulates real-world security operations by generating malicious activity and automating incident response.
+This project demonstrates a fully automated Security Operations Center (SOC) workflow designed to detect, enrich, and respond to security incidents.
+The environment simulates real-world security monitoring by integrating endpoint detection, threat intelligence enrichment, case management, and automated response.

+The goal of this lab was to gain hands-on experience with SIEM, SOAR, and incident response tools while understanding the end-to-end SOC workflow.

 ## Version
 02/18/2025